SimpleSocket/music-api/README.md

 to use /artist/* endpoints you need to supply **Authorization id** which equals the user id in the H2 database.
 **For simplicity a default user with userId is created 100001**

-The postman collection included in the repository has set Authorization header with valid request bodies and path parameters
+The postman collection included in the repository has set Authorization header and valid request bodies and path parameters

 ---
     /artist/search/{keyword}